1. Get access

 Make note of the codename for your version of Ion.

-Your account team will set up several base components with your contract that you'll use to interact with the Akamai CDN:
+Your account team sets up several base components you'll use to interact with the Akamai CDN, including:

-• Get you your contract's identifier.
+1. Your contract's identifier.
 Your Akamai contract is assigned a unique identifier—its contract ID.
-You can get this from your account team after they create your contract..
+You can get this from your account team after they create your contract.

-• Add a primary group to your contract.
-Use it to organize your objects—the things you'll create and use to deliver your content.
-This group will also be assigned a unique identifier, its group ID.
-Be sure to make note of this value, too.
+2. A primary group for your contract.
+Use it to organize your objectsthe things you'll create and use to deliver your content.
+This group is also assigned a unique identifier called a group ID.
+Make note of this value.

-• Add an Admin role to your primary group.
+3. An Admin role for your primary group.
 This role grants permission to all products and services on your contract.
 Work with your account team to come up with a suitable name for this role.

-• Set up a user with the Admin role.
+4. A user for the Admin role.
 The user is associated with an email address and a password you choose.
-We'll call this your primary admin user.
+This tutorial refers to this as your primary admin user.
+Your primary admin user manages everything on your account, including other users.

 👍